COVID-19 Program Update

 What would my family have done, my children, if I’d had another heart attack?
 Now, I have access to the medicine I need to take care of myself and keep me out of the ER.
 I paid a $4 copay and I’m proud to do so.

 Pharmacy Bridge offers Project Access NOW clients (and some non-client patients of clinics with whom we partner) access to medications a care provider has determined they need to be healthy.
 The clients our program serves can’t access their medications, either because they don’t qualify for health insurance through the Affordable Care Act or because they don’t make enough money.

 Through Pharmacy Bridge and the generous support of our partners at Providence Health & Services, these folks can receive the medications they need at no or at very reduced-cost, usually just a $4 copay.

 Formed almost simultaneous to the founding of Project Access NOW, Pharmacy Bridge is one of our longest-running programs, as well as one of our most used.
-In 2016 alone, it filled 11,942 prescriptions—that’s a lot of people who didn’t have to skip meals or lose their home to be able to afford the medicine they need to live.

 For a list of the medications that are covered, please see our formulary.

 - Email: pharmacy [at ] @projectaccessnow [d.o.t. ] org